-The inaugural Loudoun Student Environmental Action Showcase (SEAS) will be held on Tuesday, March 26, 2019, from 5-8 p.m. at Heritage High School in Leesburg, Virginia.
-The event is co-hosted by Loudoun County Public Schools (LCPS), the Loudoun Environmental Stewardship Alliance (LESA), and the Northwest Virginia Regional GREENetwork.
+The second annual Loudoun Student Environmental Action Showcase (SEAS) will be held virtually on web and social media platforms during SEAS Week: April 19 – 25, 2021.
+The event is co-hosted by the Loudoun Environmental Education Alliance (LEEA) and the Northwest Virginia Regional GREENetwork.

-The purpose of Loudoun SEAS is to amplify youth voice in environmental problem solving by showcasing to a real-world audience how students have meaningfully contributed to environmental stewardship in Loudoun County.
+The purpose of Loudoun SEAS is to amplify youth voices in environmental problem solving by showcasing to a real-world audience how students have meaningfully contributed to environmental stewardship in Loudoun County.

-The highlight of the event will be student-created exhibitions of environmentally-themed projects and ongoing activities.
-Individual students, green/eco-action teams, environmental clubs and youth groups are invited to share their work on reducing waste, conserving energy, improving water quality, preserving natural habitat and other sustainability-minded projects in their schools and communities.
+This week-long event will showcase student-created videos of environmentally-themed projects and ongoing activities.
+Individual students, green/eco-action teams, environmental clubs and youth groups are invited to share how they have connected with nature this past challenging year by sharing their work on reducing waste, conserving energy, improving water quality, preserving natural habitat and other sustainability-minded projects in their schools and communities.

 Participation is open to all K-12 students in Loudoun County representing public and private schools, homeschoolers and members of community-based youth organizations such as 4-H clubs and Scout troops.
 In addition, community partners will provide video exhibitions on how students and the community can benefit from their programs and services.

 Student Registration: Students interested in participating in the showcase must register by April 5, 2021.
 Participants are asked to create a video (5 minutes maximum) highlighting their ongoing environmental stewardship efforts, discoveries or project.
 Please review the student video criteria.